Ecwid/ecwid-api-docs/includes/_products.md

 originalImage | \<ImageDetails\> | Details of the product image description | string  | Product description *in HTML* galleryImages | Array\<*GalleryImage*\> |  List of the product gallery images categoryIds | Array\<number\> | List of the categories, which the product belongs to.
-If no categories provided, product belogs to store front page, see `showOnFrontpage` field categories | Array\<CategoriesInfo\> | List of the categories, which the product belongs to, with brief details.
+If no categories provided, product will be displayed on the store front page, see `showOnFrontpage` field categories | Array\<CategoriesInfo\> | List of the categories, which the product belongs to, with brief details.
 If no categories provided, product belogs to store front page, see `showOnFrontpage` field seoTitle | string | Page title to be displayed in search results on the web.
 Recommended length is under 55 characters seoDescription | string | Page description to be displayed in search results on the web.
 Recommended length is under 160 characters